-Step 4: Hush® Control Feature
+HUSH® Control Feature

-The Hush® feature has the capability of temporarily desensitizing the smoke alarm circuit for approximately 10 minutes.
+The HUSH® feature has the capability of temporarily desensitizing the smoke alarm circuit for approximately 10 minutes.
 This feature is to be used only when a known alarm condition, such as smoke from cooking, activates the alarm.
-You can put your Smoke/CO Alarm in Hush® mode by pushing the test/ reset button.
-The unit will give a voice message "Hush mode activated."
-If the smoke is not too dense, the alarm will silence immediately and the green LED light will flash every 2 seconds for approximately 10 minutes.
+You can put your Smoke/CO Alarm in HUSH® mode by pushing the test/reset button.
+If the smoke is not too dense. the alarm will silence immediately, the unit will verbally announce "HUSH MODE ACTIVATED", and the green LED will flash every 2 seconds for approximately 10 minutes.
 This indicates that the smoke alarm is in a temporarily desensitized condition.
 Your Smoke/CO Alarm will automatically reset after approximately 10 minutes.
-When the unit returns to normal operation after being in Hush® mode the alarm will sound if smoke is still present.
-The Hush® feature can be used repeatedly until the air has been cleared of the condition causing the alarm.
-While the unit is in Hush® mode, pushing the test/reset button on the alarm will also end the Hush® period.
-The unit will give a voice message "Hush mode cancelled "
+When the unit returns to normal operation after being in HUSH® mode, it will verbally announce "HUSH MODE CANCELLED", and sound the alarm if smoke is still present.
+The HUSH® feature can be used repeatedly until the air has been cleared of the condition causing the alarm.
+While the unit is in HUSH® mode, pushing the test/reset button on the alarm will also end the HUSH® period.

 NOTE: DENSE SMOKE WILL OVERRIDE THE HUSH® CONTROL FEATURE AND SOUND A CONTINUOUS ALARM.

-CAUTION: BEFORE USING THE ALARM HUSH® FEATURE, IDENTIFY THE SOURCE OF THE SMOKE AND BE CERTAIN A SAFE CONDITION EXISTS.
+A CAUTION: BEFORE USING THE ALARM HUSH® FEATURE, IDENTIFY THE SOURCE OF THE SMOKE AND BE CERTAIN A SAFE CONDITION EXISTS.